yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 Predicates can be easily combined together in an intuitive way (not, or, and, for all).

 ## Conclusion 2
-Thats all for now on the gadget construction.
-If you happen to find another interesting gadget leave us a note either on email or twitter, we will add it to the list.
+That's all for now on the gadget construction.
+If you happen to find another interesting gadget, leave us a note either on email or twitter, we will add it to the list.

 Thanks for reading.

-## Glossary - how does it work from the inside
+## Glossary - how it works from the inside
 Here follows the list of usable tools we can use in gadget construction in Apache Commons exploits.
 Only the core code is present for each one so one can quickly get the functionality of the component.

-Package for all predicates, closures and transformers is `org.apache.commons.collections.functors`
+Package for all predicates, closures and transformers is `org.apache.commons.collections.functors`.

 ## Predicate glossary
-All predicates follows.
+All predicates follow.

 ### TruePredicate {#TruePredicate}
 ```java